soumya-sundar/gif-search-engine/README.md

 # Gif Search Engine

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Overview

-The application's name is "Gif Search Engine".
-It is built on top of basic Create React App template.
+Gif Search Engine is built on top of basic Create React App template.
 It has two pages Search and Favorites.
 User can provide an input in the input text field and tab out to see the images appearing below the input section.
 Alternatively, clicking on submit button serves the same purpose.

-When the user provides input text, the app sends rest call to Giphy API.
-It then formats and transforms the results(images) returned from the API for display on both the pages.
+When the user provides input text, the app sends rest call to Giphy API in the background.
+The response object(containing images) returned from the API are formated for display on the Search Page.

 Every image displayed has a "Add to Favoutrites" button below it.
-When the user clicks on that, images will be added to the Favourites page.
+When the user clicks on the button, the corresponding image will be added to the Favourites page.

-The App displays consistently for different device widths(Exception Galaxy Fold).
+The App displays consistently for different device widths(Exception - Galaxy Fold).

 React Hooks, React-Redux and Redux store features are used to persist data across the pages.